dragonmux/rSON/README.md

 Internally the tree is very strongly typed, throwing exceptions that you can catch when you attempt an invalid conversion, but due to limitations in C++ itself has to present the entire tree as a set of JSONAtom's.
 To do the job of converting from those JSONAtom pointers/references, JSONAtom contains a set of as*() functions which perform the type conversions.
 Although mildly inconvinient, this still provides nice semantics in my honest opinion.

+rSON implements a stream-based interface (As of 0.2.0), which allows user programs to easilly plug unknown data sources via stream_t adapters into rSON to extract the JSON data into a node tree (and write it back out)

 ## The API

 The following should be everything you need to know without reading the header for imediately using rSON in your programs and using it effectively: